 Secure Future Initiative | Microsoft

-Transforming and securing our network and infrastructure
+Core IT services: Transforming and securing our network and infrastructure

 We’re focused on using AI to infuse data-driven intelligence into every part of our infrastructure and network operations.
-This allows us to optimize network operations and increase security while simultaneously improving outcomes.
+This allows us to optimize operations and increase security while simultaneously improving outcomes.

 Examples include: